 Cultural ExtravaganzaHMUN 2018 will feature our popular Cultural Extravaganza, which is a celebration of performances by Harvard student cultural groups and any delegates interested in sharing a part of their culture on stage.
 We would love to see you on stage!

-If members of your model United Nations delegation are interested in putting together a performance of 5-10 minutes for Cultural Extravaganza, which will take place Saturday evening of the conference, please submit a video of your performance to firstname.lastname@example.org by January 1.
-We will notify you by mid-January whether you were selected.
+If members of your model United Nations delegation are interested in putting together a performance of 5-10 minutes for Cultural Extravaganza, which will take place Saturday evening of the conference, please submit a video of your performance to firstname.lastname@example.org by December 1.
+We will notify you by mid-December whether you were selected.

 Our movie night attracts many delegates each year.
 To celebrate the last night of HMUN, delegates gather together to watch a movie carefully selected and screened by the HMUN Secretariat members.

 Our popular Saturday night dance offers all delegates a chance to meet other delegates outside of the committee after long days of hard work and negotiation.
 The dance provides an opportunity for delegates to celebrate their achievements outside the formal conference structure.